emergentworks/docs/chatbot/README.md

   iii.
 Test the trigger to ensure the fields are correctly filled out and Twilio can be authenticated.<br>
  <img src="./img/webhook_test_chatbot_trigger.png" width="500">

+ ** MAKE SURE THE ZAP IS TURNED ON ONCE YOU'RE READY TO START THE CHATBOT **

 ## Part 2: Twilio Setup

 ## Part 3: Zapier Setup for Google Sheet Records